gabepar123/Rutgers-CS/README.md

 # Rutgers-CS
-Programming Assignments from Rutgers University, New Brunswick
+Programming Assignments from Rutgers University, New Brunswick by Gabriel Parente